Niemba ambush

 The Niemba ambush took place on 8 November 1960, when an Irish Army patrol in Congo-Léopoldville was ambushed, the first time the Irish Army was embroiled in battle since the 1922-23 Irish Civil War.
 Ireland had deployed troops as United Nations Operation in the Congo (ONUC) peacekeepers.

-The notoriety of the attack, and the allegations of mutilation and cannibalism that circulated in the Irish popular press in its aftermath, led to the word "baluba" (sometimes spelled "balooba") becoming a synonym for any "untrustworthy and barbaric" individual in certain parts of Ireland.
+The notoriety of the attack, and the allegations of mutilation and cannibalism that circulated in the Irish popular press in its aftermath, led to the word "baluba" becoming a synonym for any "untrustworthy and barbaric" person in certain parts of Ireland.

 However, the ambush was largely the result of mistaken identity.
-The Luba tribesmen seem to have mistaken the Irish UN troops for European mercenaries in the service of the State of Katanga, with whom they had recently been in conflict, the Baluba being opposed to Katangese secession.
+The Baluba people seem to have mistaken the Irish UN troops for European mercenaries in the service of the State of Katanga, with whom they had recently been in conflict, the Baluba being opposed to Katangese secession.
 The Irish were part of a UN contingent that was sent to halt the Katangese secession from the Congo.

 Background

 After the Belgian Congo became independent (as Republic of the Congo) in 1960, a civil war broke out in Katanga, the southern, mineral-rich province of the Congo.
-A separatist movement was fueled by mining companies who sought to continue their control of the resources in the region, as well as by local and tribal grievances.
+An independence movement was fueled by mining companies who sought to continue their control of the resources in the region, as well as by local grievances.
 A local political leader, Moïse Tshombe declared Katanga an independent state.

 United Nations peacekeeping troops were invited to help restore order and to end the Katanga secession.
 Ireland, as well as Sweden and other European nations, supplied troops as part of the UN force.
 Ireland had applied for membership of the United Nations in 1946, but because of Irish neutrality during World War II this had been vetoed by the Soviet Union until the end of 1955.
 The Irish Army was therefore anxious to become involved in ONUC and thereby validate Ireland's recent membership, but was unprepared in terms of experience, training, uniforms, arms and vehicles, and was generally reliant on interpreters.

 The Luba people or "Baluba" ethnic group did not support the Katangese secession.
 As a result, they came under attack from pro-Katangese and allied forces.
 The area around the railway station at Niemba suffered several raids by both Baluba and local Pygmy tribes.
 On 4 October, several villages were attacked by Katangese gendarmes and European mercenaries and many Baluba were massacred.
 This left them suspicious of and hostile to any white European troops.
 Most surrounding villages had been deserted by their inhabitants.
 Irish troops were sent to the area to secure it and encourage local people to return.
 A search of the area identified a damaged bridge, which a patrol was sent to, with a mission to effect repairs if possible.